Everesh/odin-chess/help/input.md

 ## Load command

-On start if a save file is present in `saves/` it will be listed and can be loaded either via its designated number or file name *without the .yml suffix
+On start if a save file is present in `saves/` it will be listed and can be loaded either via its designated number

 ```
 [1-n | uninterupted_string]